AIware Leadership Bootcamp 2024

 Gustavo Oliva

-• Multi-agent frameworks/ platforms (Introduction, Comparison, their abstractions).
+• Multi-agent frameworks/platforms (Introduction, Comparison, their abstractions).
 Examples include Autogen, CrewAI, LangGraph

 • Agent memory representations and abstractions

-• Standardization efforts e.g. Agent protocol
+• Standardization efforts e.g., Agent protocol

 Break